 Having people associate your brand with a higher value or a positive emotion is arguably the best way to turn them into customers, and eventually, ambassadors.

-The difference between them and traditional ads is that the former will not directly show the product/service that they’re promoting.
+The difference between these videos and traditional ads is that the former will not directly show the product/service that they’re promoting.
 Instead, they aim to grab your attention by entertaining and sending a message that resonates with their potential customers (and their values).
 That hopefully leads the viewer to learn more about the brand.

 Another relevant example of this is how dozens of big companies incorporated rainbow colors in their logos as a sign of support for the LGBTAQ+ community.